 CDNN is just one of a large number of circular dichroism analysis tools which are available.
 A list of some alternative CD secondary structure analysis programs is provided at the end of this document.
 Other tools can be found by searching through Google.
 CDNN can be found on the CD-ROM which was provided with your Chirascan circular dichroism spectrometer.
-If you are an existing customer and do not have access to the disc, you can contact our Technical Support team at firstname.lastname@example.org to request a copy of the software.
+If you are an existing customer and do not have access to the disc, you can contact our Technical Support team at email@example.com to request a copy of the software.
 Otherwise, please visit the original author's website.

 Installation of the CDNN software is straightforward.
 Run the SETUP.EXE program and follow the instructions.
 Please read the Software Licence Agreement.
 Remember, although the software is provided by Applied Photophysics it is Copyright © Dr. Gerald Böhm.

 Start the CDNN software from the shortcut on the Start Menu.
 You will be presented with a dialogue (see figure 1).

 Click on File>Open...
 On first use, the program will open at the Sample Files folder (C:\Program Files\CD deconvolution\Sample files\).
 Select one of the sample files and click on Open.
 In this example the Lysozyme file lysozym.txt has been used.
 CDNN will present the user with a dialogue asking the user to select the CD signal type (see figure 2).